-The second word I drew from the words suggested on Patreon last month is Syzygy, suggested by Jacque, a Patreon supporter.
+The second word I drew from the words suggested on Patreon last month is Syzygy, suggested by an anonymous Patreon supporter.
 Syzygy is a glorious word, three syllables and only using a Y for a vowel in its written form.
 (The phonological situation is different, of course.)
 A syzygy is an astronomical phenomenon: three or more astronomical bodies in a straight line in a particular gravitational system.
 Solar and lunar eclipses are examples of syzygy.

 Oh, interesting, I just looked up syzygy on Wikipedia.
 I was only familiar with the astronomical term, but apparently it’s used to mean a variety of things in math, biology, philosophy, and poetry as well.